loginom/loginom-help-en-omegat/data/processors/func/calc-func/model.md

 **MovingAverage(X{t}, X{t-1} ...)**

-* Arguments - values of the numeric series
+* Arguments - values of the numeric series.

 It is used for construction of the user model of the simple moving average in the user models.